DiegoRodriguez2018/market-place-rails-project/README.md

 * An strech goal for the project will be to provide a database on various camouflage related history and patterns.

 ### 2. Identify the problem you’re trying to solve by building this particular marketplace App?
 Why is it a problem that needs solving?
-Currently no similar camouflage orientated marketplace exists, and since 1943 camouglage has being incorporated in the fashion world.
+Currently no similar camouflage orientated marketplace exists, and since 1943 camouflage has being incorporated in the fashion world.
 In modern times camouflage fashion has become an important market and we believe it hasn't been exploited fully.

 ### 3. Describe the project you will be conducting and how your App will address these needs.
 We will be building a two sided marketplace that offers a location for users to buy, sell and trade camouflage clothing and items.
 As a strech goal it will also provide users with information pertaining to all aspects of camouflage in a global context.